 If you are looking to create a barn style home to enjoy for years to come, our client representatives and design team will guide you through Riverbend’s home design process.
 Think Barn style architecture may be right for you?
-Browse our floor plan design concepts here.
+Browse our Barn style floor plan design concepts.

 Most of us are familiar with the architectural classic known as the Craftsman.
 After all, it is this style of home that dominated much of new home building in the late 19th and early 20th centuries.
 Part of the enduring appeal for those selecting the Craftsman architectural style is its perfect suitability for timber framing.

 There are some features of Craftsman timber frame homes that remain defining hallmarks of the style as a whole.
 These include gabled roofs with broad eaves and banded [i] windows with exposed molding and trim.
 Superb examples of these features in a completed Riverbend home can be seen in our photo gallery.
 The style’s rich and recent history continues to provide inspiration to architectural designers and homeowners alike for as much as the Craftsman has changed since it was featured in the Sear & Roebuck catalogue, it has remained the same.

 Today, Craftsman homes remain an architectural stalwart.
 Their practical room spacing and floor plan layout can be modified to suit your family’s needs and lifestyle while exterior features will complement your surroundings and seamlessly mix into your community.
 This is especially true in certain surroundings.
 Craftsman style homes work best